orchest/orchest/docs/source/user_guide/glossary.rst

 Interactive session
     Some notion of a session that you can boot and shut down which gives you additional functionality when it comes to editing and running your pipelines.
+The lifetime of a session can be managed inside the pipeline editor, or in the list pipelines.
+A session is automatically started for you when opening up a pipeline.

     * Automatically boots: Jupyter environment and ``memory-server``.
     * Required in order to start an :ref:`interactive pipeline run <interactive pipeline run>`.